-If you look into a wood fire, then up in the night sky, you might see the same colors in the flames as you see in the stars.
+If you look into a wood fire, then up in the night sky, you might see the same colors in flames as you see in the stars.
 But is there a correlation between these fire colors and the colors of the stars?

 The colors of stars indicate their temperatures.
 Blue-white Vega is hotter than red Aldebaran.
 Star colors stem from “black-body radiation”, the same sort of radiation you see in metal heated to red, orange, or white heat.
 The orange glow seen between logs in the heart of a fire is also black-body radiation